Native American Leadership Council

 - Dr. Bryan McKinley Jones Brayboy, President's Professor and Borderlands Professor of Indigenous Education and Justice, School of Social Transformation, Arizona State University; Director, Center for Indian Education

 - Dr. Elizabeth Hoover, Associate Professor of American Studies and Ethnic Studies; Brown University

 - Ms. Heather Miller, Executive Director, American Indian Center of Chicago

 - Mr. Quinton Roman Nose, Executive Director, Tribal Education Departments National Assembly, Co.

 - Dr. Karina Walters, Associate Dean for Research, University of Washington School of Social Work; Director, Indigenous Wellness Research Institute

 - Mr. W. Richard West, Jr., President and CEO, Autry National Center of the American West

-- Mr. Gordon Yellowman, Sr., Peace Chief, Southern Cheyenne, Assistant Executive Director of Education, Cheyenne and Arapaho Tribes
+- Mr. Gordon Yellowman, Sr., Peace Chief, Southern Cheyenne, Director of Language and Culture, Cheyenne and Arapaho Tribes